 Our juniors were also crowned Scottish Junior Club Champions in 2008, representing Scotland in the Home Internationals Finals in Spain and we look forward to enjoying more success in years to come.

 The success of the juniors section has continued with Peebles being a finalist in the prestigious 2013 RBS Junior Club of the Year Awards at the end of our first year of running the national ClubGolf programme.
+We were then crowned Scotland’s Junior Club of the Year in 2015.

 The club has staged a number of national events, playing host to the Scottish Girls Championship in 1996, won by current Ladies European Tour star Vikki Laing from Musselburgh, and most recently the Scottish Boys Area Team Championship in 2010.
+Peebles will host the Scottish Women’s County Finals in 2019.

 We have a proud history and a bright future!